solidi/hl-mods/workspace/redist/readme.txt

 - New Player Models
     - Frost - a reskin of Romka's reskin HEV suit by Napoleon
     - Jesus - a model by Marc "Pharaoh" Nuar and Brian "EvilBastard" Collins
+    - Added animation support for Barney and Scientist
 - Single Player Gameplay
     - Chapter Selection Menu
 - Runes